mortmaire/Chaos/README.md

 4) Creating client-server interface

-The two last parts will be completely parallel.
+Two last parts will be completely parallel.